EFCK/EFCK/README.md

 ### Hi there 👋

-- 🔭 I’m a second-year student at Istanbul Technical University in the AI and Data Eng. diploma program
+- 🔭 I’m a third-year student at Istanbul Technical University in the AI and Data Eng. diploma program
 - 🌱 I’m currently learning deep learning and machine learning algorithms, cost and lost functions, and how to optimize them.
-- 📫 How to reach me: krbykefecan@gmail.com
+- 📫 How to reach me: krbykefecan@gmail.com - kirbiyike22@itu.edu.tr
 - ⚡ Fun fact: I love watching anime and coding